JimHokanson/blog/README.md

 [article link](2018_01_Turtle_JSON_Intro/readme.md)

 This post introduces a JSON parser I wrote for speeding up parsing of JSON in Matlab.
 This post focuses on the C code I wrote to do the majority of the parsing work.
-It focuses on techniques I used to make the parsing as fast as possible.
+It focuses on techniques I used to make the parsing fast.